 What feelings, smells, and sounds do you think of in summer?
 The first thing that comes to my mind is the warmth of the sun, swimming pools, the smell of flowers and summer blossoms, and of course, the sound of those buzzing bumble bees pollinating the gorgeous landscape!
 This Tissue Paper Bumble Bee Craft is the perfect summer project, or add it to an insect unit.
 They are fun to make and will look awesome on display!

 *Pair with our Summer Centers and Activities for Pre-K & Kindergarten!

 Tissue Paper Bumble Bee Craft

-One thing that is especially fascinating about these pesky little pollinators is what hard workers they are!
+One thing that is especially fascinating about these cute little pollinators is what hard workers they are!
 My kids and I have thoroughly enjoyed reading about and studying what the life and work of a bumble bee looks like.
-Of course we can’t read a book without coming up with a craft.
+Of course, we can’t read a book without coming up with a craft.

 - Crayons or Markers

 - Tissue Paper

 - Pencil and Construction Paper (if you’d rather trace the printable on construction paper)